 High School Wall of Honor

 Definitions of Status Abbreviations used on Pages

-Research done by Rick Nehrling, class of 1963 and Claradell Shedd, class of 1953.|
+Research done by Rick Nehrling, class of 1963 and Claradell Shedd, class

-from the following:
+was obtained from the following:

 (1) The World War II Honor List of Dead and Missing Army and Army

 Air Forces Personnel was created by the War Department, the Adjutant

 General's Office, Administrative Services Division, Strength Accounting

 LICON, Textural Services Division (NWCTM), National Archives at

 College Park, Maryland.
 The records are available online at http://www.archives.gov/.